JUNCKERS SPORTS FLOOR SYSTEMS

 Full information for a specific floor system is therefore not complete, until all data sheets

-have been read, see figure 1.
+have been read, see table 1.

 Junckers solid hardwood floors can be laid in humidity conditions ranging from 25 to 85 %relative humidity (RH).